-WINS: 4, POLES: 2, PODIUMS: 14 | 2022 RESULT: PEREZ 1st, VERSTAPPEN 7th
+WINS: 4, POLES: 2, PODIUMS: 14 | 2023 SINGAPORE GRAND PRIX RESULT: VERSTAPPEN 5th, PEREZ 8th

-At least one of their cars has featured on the podium at every Singapore Grand Prix since 2010, including three consecutive wins in 2011, 2012 and 2013.
-One of their drivers finished as runner-up here for five consecutive seasons between 2014 and 2018.
-Max Verstappen finished third in 2019, while Alex Albon finished sixth.
+With Max Verstappen fifth and Perez eighth in 2023, it was the first Singapore Grand Prix since 2010 in which neither Red Bull driver finished on the podium.
+Red Bull enjoyed three consecutive wins at the Singapore Grand Prix in 2011, 2012 and 2013.
+One of their drivers finished as runner-up here for five consecutive seasons between 2014 and 2018, while Max Verstappen finished third in 2019.

-2019 was the first season since 2014 that neither Red Bull driver has qualified on the front row at the Singapore Grand Prix.
 The team haven’t taken pole at the Marina Bay Circuit since 2013.
 2011 is the only season where Red Bull have locked-out the front row at the track.
+2019 was the first season since 2014 that neither Red Bull driver qualified on the front row at the Singapore Grand Prix.

 The team failed to score on their first two visits to the track, but since then 2017 has been the only other year in which they’ve failed to take home points from Singapore.
 Both Ferraris were eliminated on the first lap that year.

 In every year since 2010 every Ferrari car which has reached the end of the race has scored points.
-The team have taken podiums in seven races at the track, including double podium finishes in 2015, 2019 and 2022.
+The team have taken podiums in eight races at the track, including double podium finishes in 2015, 2019 and 2022.

-2009 is the only year where neither Ferrari driver reached the final part of qualifying at this circuit.
-In addition to Kimi Raikkonen’s Q2 exit and Giancarlo Fisichella’s Q1 exit that year, the team suffered a futher Q2 elimination with Felipe Massa in 2012, while he and Vettel were both out in Q1 in 2012 and 2016 respectively with gearbox problems.
+2009 is the only year in which neither Ferrari driver reached the final part of qualifying at this circuit.
+In addition to Kimi Raikkonen’s Q2 exit and Giancarlo Fisichella’s Q1 exit that year, the team suffered a further Q2 elimination with Felipe Massa in 2012, while he and Vettel were both out in Q1 in 2012 and 2016 respectively with gearbox problems.

-WINS: 4, POLES: 3, PODIUMS: 6 | 2022 RESULT: HAMILTON 9th, RUSSELL 14th
+WINS: 4, POLES: 3, PODIUMS: 7 | 2023 SINGAPORE GRAND PRIX RESULT: HAMILTON 3rd, RUSSELL DNF

 Mercedes have won the Singapore Grand Prix four times, including in three consecutive years between 2016 and 2018.
 In 2019, neither Mercedes driver finished on the podium but both finished in the top five.

-The team have recorded four DNFs in total here, two as a result of Michael Schumacher crashing out of proceedings in 2011 and 2012, and two as a result of electrical failures for Nico Rosberg and Lewis Hamilton in 2014 and 2015 respectively.
+The team have recorded five DNFs in total here, two as a result of Michael Schumacher crashing out of proceedings in 2011 and 2012, two as a result of electrical failures for Nico Rosberg and Lewis Hamilton in 2014 and 2015 respectively.
 A Mercedes driver has never finished as runner-up in the Singapore Grand Prix.

 Mercedes have taken pole at three Singapore Grands Prix – in 2014, 2016 and 2018.
 The team held a 100% appearance rate in the final part of qualifying here until 2022, when George Russell missed out on Q3 by qualifying 11th.

-WINS: 0, POLES: 0, PODIUMS: 2* | 2022 RESULT: OCON DNF, ALONSO DNF
+WINS: 0, POLES: 0, PODIUMS: 2* | 2023 SINGAPORE GRAND PRIX RESULT: GASLY 6th, OCON DNF